 The Sir William McKie Travelling Scholarship is provided for the most talented organ/piano student to study at a school of music in London approved by the Director of the Melbourne Conservatorium of Music.

-The value of the scholarship offered in 2017 will be approximately $1,000.
+The value of the scholarship offered in 2019 is expected to be approximately $2,000.